1. icon-arrow-left

 Signs of poor circulation

 2. Leg pain at rest such as burning, cramping, or numbness when you’re laying down.
-You can alleviate the pain by walking around for a few minutes.
+You can alleviate the pain by walking around for a few minutes, or by dangling your feet off the bed.
+Rest pain is a more serious sign of poor circulation, and may indicate advanced peripheral artery disease.

 3. A non-healing wound on the feet that doesn’t improve within a couple of weeks or seems to worsen over time.